fox-it/dissect.thumbcache/README.md

 # dissect.thumbcache

-A dissect module implementing parsers for the Thumbcache of windows system.
+A Dissect module implementing parsers for the thumbcache of Windows systems.
-This is commonly used to see wich pictures or icons were opened on a system.
+This is commonly used to see which files were opened on a system.

-## Windows vista+
+## Windows Vista+

-The project currently only supports the windows vista+ indexed thumbcache.
-The windows xp format is currently not implemented.
+The project currently only supports the Windows Vista+ indexed thumbcache.
+The Windows XP format is currently not implemented.

 ## Installation

-`dissect.thumbcache` is available on [PyPI](https://pypi.org/project/dissect.dissect/).
+`dissect.thumbcache` is available on [PyPI](https://pypi.org/project/dissect.thumbcache/).

 ```bash
 pip install dissect.thumbcache